spectrocloud/librarium/docs/docs-content/user-management/palette-rbac/tenant-scope-roles-permissions.md

 :::tip

 Create your own custom tenant role if none of the predefined roles meet your requirements.
-You can create a custom role by combining the required permissions from the various resources;.
-Refer to the [Resource Scope Matrix](./palette-rbac.md#resource-scope-matrix) for the list of permissions available for each resource.
+Refer to the [Create a Custom Role](./create-custom-role.md#tenant-roles) guide for more information.

 :::